sushilks/harmonyHubCLI/README.md

     4. 'Watch a Movie'
     5. 'Watch Tivo'
 ```
+#### With hub ip address

-### A faster way to execute the same is to provide the hub ip address as an argument
+This will be a faster way to execute the same.
 ```
 >node harmonyHubCLI.js -l 10.0.1.39 -r activities
 Connecting to hub at 10.0.1.39